CaptEmulation/nitrogen-website/source/docs/schemas/ip.md

 ## Properties

-The following properties are used in the body element of an ip message:
+The following properties are used in the body element:

-* ip_address (string, required): IPv4 or IPv6 ip address in conventional string format.
+* <b>ip_address</b> (string, required): IPv4 or IPv6 ip address in conventional string format.